Maikxx/frontend-lecture-storage/SUMMARIES.md

 ### Determining this

-1. Als de functie met new wordt aangeroepen, is `this` het nieuw gemaakte object.
+1. Als de functie met `new` wordt aangeroepen, is `this` het nieuw gemaakte object.
-2. Als de functie aangeroepen wordt met call, apply of bind dan is `this` het meegegeven object.
+2. Als de functie aangeroepen wordt met `call`, `apply` of `bind` dan is `this` het meegegeven object.
 3. Als de functie met een context wordt aangeroepen, is `this` die context.
-4. Anders in strict mode `undefined` of de global object.
+4. Anders in strict mode `undefined` of het global object.

 ### Binding exceptions